Edsan7/breaking-bad-flutter/README.md

 # Breaking Bad Characters

 This app retrieves some data about Breaking Bad and Better Call Saul characters, such as: Name, Birthday, the name of the actor who porrays the character, some character especial quote, etc...

-    If you like it, please give me a star, it will help me a lot!!!

 ## Some Screenshots
 <p align="center">